 I chose to grab Yarn Bee Rustic Romantic from my stash, which is an acrylic and hemp blend yarn.
-It’s has actually pieces of hemp intertwined which was a little distracting at time with crocheting, but overall, it’s a soft yarn that was enjoyable to work with.
+It has actually pieces of hemp intertwined which was a little distracting at times with crocheting, but overall, it’s a soft yarn that was enjoyable to work with.
 It’s available in eight neutral colors that is sure to appeal to many.

 My kiddos like bright colors, so I’m sure that I’ll be making a pink and red, orange and purple, and orange and blue versions.
 It’s sure to be an interesting sight…

 Rustic Romantic is a worsted weight yarn, so you can grab your favorite worsted weight, or even a DK or bulky weight yarn to change the level of coziness.

 Did you know that a Tunisian Crochet hook only needs to be 1/3 of the total width of the project that you’re working on?

 That means that a standard afghan hook, which is typically 14″ [35.5 cm] long, could accomodate a project up to 42″ [106.7 cm]… Personally, I wouldn’t want to hold the weight of a project that wide on a straight Tunisian crochet hook, and choosing a tunisian crochet hook with a cable would be much kinder to the wrist.

 Since we’re making a hat and scarf set for toddlers, children and teens, it won’t be too much weight to use a straight hook.
 Honestly, it’s a personal presence.
 You can even use standard crochet hooks that do not have a thumb rest for small tunisian crochet projects.